Jacksonville Zoo and Gardens: Wild Florida

-Built on the site of the old Florida Wetlands exhibit, this highlights animals native to the state, as well as some that have been extirpated.
+Built on the site of the old Florida Wetlands exhibit, this attraction highlights animals native to the state, as well as some that have been extirpated.

 In 2007, the former American flamingo exhibit was renovated to accommodate the eagles, so that their exhibit could be used for a pair of whooping cranes the zoo acquired.

-The reptile house in the exhibit shows off the variety of reptiles and amphibians native to the region.
-Eastern diamondback rattlesnakes, Florida cottonmouths, and indigo snakes are among the main attractions.
+Reptiles of Florida, the exhibit's dedicated reptile house, shows off a variety of reptiles and amphibians native (and invasive) to the state, with Eastern diamondback rattlesnakes, Florida cottonmouths, and indigo snakes being some of the most notable species displayed.

-This area is also home to the Manatee Critical Care Center.
-Here, manatees from the waterways of Northeast Florida and Southeast Georgia that are found to be suffering from injury, illness, or cold-stress, can be brought for treatment, recuperation, recovery, and eventual release.
-It is one of only four such clinics in Florida.
-Due to the nature of the facility, any manatees seen from the viewing area will only be present for the duration of their rehabilitation, and there may be times when no manatees are present.
+This attraction is also home to the (current) Manatee Critical Care Center (MCCC), a manatee rehabilitation center which was one of only four of its kind at the time it first opened in 2017.
+In 2026, the zoo’s rehabilitation efforts will be expanded with the opening of Manatee River, a new exhibit that is set to redefine the entirety of Wild Florida.